bazed85-arch/sql_learning/02-ddl-and-types/notes.md

 The file assumes a clean database where `units` receives ids 1, 2, 3.
 Referencing units by `code` instead requires a subquery, and `SELECT` has not been covered yet.
 Revisit after Topic 5.
+Tested during the reproducibility check: on an empty database the ids do land on 1, 2, 3 and the seed is correct.
+That is the assumption holding, not the problem being solved.

 **3. Carried over from Topic 1 — both closed.**
 Estimate revisions (decision #2) — see "Estimate revisions" above.